 The Rev. Geoff Parker, Pastor

-Active in the wider United Church of Christ, Geoff serves as chair of the board of directors of the Maine Conference, UCC, and as an advisor for those discerning calls to authorized ministry in the UCC in the Cumberland Association.
+Active in the wider United Church of Christ, Geoff has served as chair of the board of directors of the Maine Conference, UCC, and serves as an advisor for those discerning calls to authorized ministry in the UCC in the Cumberland Association.

 Laura Rodas, Church School Administrator

 Laura Rodas is a long-time member at FCC, having been baptized, confirmed, and married in the church.
 She and her husband, Cristian, have three children: William, Lucas and Lisette.
 Laura has a Bachelor’s degree from the University of Southern Maine and a Master of Science degree from the University of Cincinnati.
 She and her family reside in Augusta, where Laura works for the University of Maine at Augusta.
 Staying connected to her family in Falmouth and her faith community drew her to the Administrator position, along with an interest in participating in the development of the program and her own children’s faith.
 She welcomes emails and calls from volunteers who want to help out on a Sunday or two, or parishioners who are interested in having the children participate in a special project.

 David has diverse musical experiences, having provided piano and organ music for churches across the Christian spectrum, from Catholic to Baptist to Unitarian Universalist.
 Originally from Pittsburgh, he studied philosophy at the University of Dayton in Ohio while being the resident organist at the city’s cathedral.
 It was there he met his wife, Erin, who hails from Skowhegan and eventually brought him home to Maine.
 David’s love of the outdoors led him to spend his first few years in the state leading a team in the Maine Conservation Corps, getting to see Maine’s beauty while building and protecting some of its hiking trails.
 His love of peace in nature is reflected in his passion for making meditative, prayerful, and joyful music to enhance the worship experience.
 David lives in New Gloucester with Erin and their daughters, Maddelina and Ella.

 Trevor Lavenbein—Choir Director